-This winter a new restaurant opened at the top of the Village Express lift.
+Last winter a new restaurant opened at the top of the Village Express lift.
 You will want to be sure to make reservations at Sam’s for lunch.
 Our family would make another trip to Snowmass just to enjoy this special Italian culinary experience again.
-Oh, and the views aren’t too shabby either with large glass windows showcasing almost panoramic mountain views.
+Oh, and the views aren’t too shabby either with large glass windows showcasing nearly panoramic mountain views.

 SheBuysTravel Tip: Take your family on a search for the branded s’mores carts, resembling oversized marshmallows.
 Or make your own s’mores back at the condo with these s’mores recipes.

 Beaver Creek Ski Resort has 1,832 skiable acres, 150 runs, and 24 lifts.
 This is where the locals learn to ski for a reason.
 The resort’s Haymeadow Express Gondola and Haymeadow Park Learning Area are perfect for beginner skiers and young kids.
 Our 11-year-old always hits Jack Rabbit Alley and Ghost Town, the resort’s fun kids’ terrain parks, on her tour of the mountain.
 And, any chance she gets, there’s a stop at Candy Cabin.